johbry17/Cyclistic-Analytics/README.md

 ## Acknowledgements

-Thanks to Coursera and the team at Google that put this together, and to Divvy for making the data available.
+Thanks to Coursera and the team at Google that put this together, and to Google, Lyft, Divvy, and Motivate International Inc. for making the data available.

 ## Author